chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/DepositionTypesEnum.md

 permissible_values:
   annotation:
     text: annotation
-    description: The deposition only comprises of annotations for existing datasets
+    description: The deposition comprises of new annotations for existing datasets
   datasets:
     text: datasets
     description: The deposition comprises of new dataset(s).
   tomograms:
     text: tomograms
-    description: The deposition only comprises of tomograms for existing datasets
+    description: The deposition comprises of new tomograms for existing datasets

 ```
 </details>